lusob/brAIn/README.md

 # brAIn

-This repo is an implementation of a locally hosted chatbot specifically focused on question answering over my obsidian docs (markdown files).
+This repo is an implementation of a locally hosted chatbot specifically focused on question answering over my docs (markdown files).
 Built with [LangChain](https://github.com/hwchase17/langchain/) and [FastAPI](https://fastapi.tiangolo.com/).

 The app leverages LangChain's streaming support and async API to update the page in real time for multiple users (like ChatGPT)